kahypar/mt-kahypar/README.md

    on which we rely on which causes on our side a segmentation fault in really rare cases.
 If you want to ignore these warning, you can add `-DKAHYPAR_ENFORCE_MINIMUM_TBB_VERSION=OFF` to the cmake build command.
  - The [Portable Hardware Locality][hwloc] library (hwloc)
+ - The [Scalable Library for Eigenvalue Problem Computations][slepc]

 ### Linux

 The following command will install most of the required dependencies on a Ubuntu machine:

     sudo apt-get install libtbb-dev libhwloc-dev libboost-program-options-dev

+For SLEPc, while following their [installation guide](https://slepc.upv.es/documentation/instal.htm), consider that installing PETSc from package managers may complicate things, just use the tarballs provided.

 ### Windows